HOME-programming-pub/Artemis/docker/README.md

 All services communicate mainly via HTTPS and therefore need the correct certificates.
 It is possible to use self-signed certificates as explained in the Artemis documentation, but each service would need to be modified to allow self-signed certificates, which is a pain to get right.

-If possible, we should use real certificates, which must contain `artemis.hs-mersebrg.de` and `gitlab.artemis.hs-merseburg.de`.
+If possible, we should use real certificates, which must contain `artemis.hs-mersebrg.de` and `gitlab-artemis.hs-merseburg.de`.

 Once these certificates have been obtained, they need to be placed in `docker/nginx/certs`.